 These terms generally refer to an intermediary that provides an online platform for issuers to offer and sell securities to investors.
-These include funding portals as defined under Multilateral Instrument 45-108 Crowdfunding.
+These include funding portals as defined under Multilateral Instrument 45-108 Crowdfunding and National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions or an investment dealer or exempt market dealer facilitating distributions of securities for an issuer under other prospectus exemptions.